CraftAcademyLabs/ca_course/atm_challenge/setting_up.md

 $ atom .
 ```

-You should see a new file in the projectst file and folder structure called `Gemfile.lock`.
+You should see a new file in the projects file and folder structure called `Gemfile.lock`.
 Open it and examine its content.
 You can see that by running bundle, you have installed the gem `rspec` but also all the gems that RSpec in turn depends on.